January 12, 2023 Amon Carter Museum of American Art Announces 2023 Exhibition Schedule

 June 17, 2023–June 2024

 Sculptor Leonardo Drew is the next contemporary artist to transform the Museum’s first-floor galleries with a new site-specific commission.
 Known for his large-scale, multi-dimensional installations, Drew employs organic materials to create topographies that are looming in size and stunning in their intricacies.
-For this project, Drew will anchor sculptural pieces that he refers to as “planets” and surround them with hundreds of smaller objects as he works to identify the interconnectedness of them all.
+For Number 235T, Drew will anchor sculptural pieces that he refers to as “planets” and surround them with hundreds of smaller objects as he works to identify the interconnectedness of them all.
 This commission is the latest in a series initiated by the Carter in 2015 to respond to works in the Museum’s collection through the perspectives of American artists working today.

 The World Outside: Louise Nevelson at Midcentury